 because he was my first.
 And because I had to see him in church

 every Sunday.
-I was thirteen years old, and I swore I would never tell a soul.
+I was barely fourteen years old, and I swore I would never tell a soul.

 For two reasons: One, because of that damn bikini.
 Two, I’m still in love with him.

 Of course, it can’t be mistaken for true love.
 Which opens the big question; Is sex love?